Technology at ISU

 ISU's Technology Vision

-The International School of Uganda recognizes that technology is one of the essential tools that contribute to implementing 21st Century teaching and learning.
+The International School of Uganda recognises that technology is one of the essential tools that contribute to implementing 21st Century teaching and learning.
 A variety of technology is readily available to all students and teachers across the campus, enhancing an environment that fosters creativity, innovation, critical thinking, problem solving, and communication.

 Recognizing the need for students to have regular, reliable, and easy access to technology is necessary in modern society.
 While the technology does not drive the learning or replace face-to-face interactions, it supports our vision for modern, essential teaching and learning.
 It is also very important to leverage the home and school connection for using technology effectively.
 In this sense we are a Blended Learning Community (BLC).